amitchatterjee/knowledgenet/doc/concepts.md

 The repository includes software data structures and code - rulesets and rules, that are defined during the development cycle of a project by rule authors.
 When the application is started, repositories are initialized either programmatically or via configuration (as code) as explained in later.

 ### Transaction
 Once a service is initialized with a rule repository, the application is ready to process incoming transactions.
 Incoming transactions can be triggered by scheduled jobs or via requests received from a message broker, web services endpoints, etc. Each transaction must include a set of facts.
 The facts and the repository combo is referred to as the **Knowledge Base**.
-The transaction process uses the knowledge base to come to a decision using the Rete algorithm.
+The transaction process executes rules in the repository to produce decisions using the Rete algorithm.
 The output of this process is a set of (decision/result) facts.
+A service can execute many transactions and transaction executions are thread-safe.
 A transaction can be denoted as follows:

+> \# Init - one time
+>  service = Service(repo:Repository)
+>
+>  \# Transaction processing - many times
-> Set\<result_facts> = Service(Repository).execute(Set\[input_facts\])
+>  result_facts:set = service.execute(input_facts:set)

 ## Transaction Internals
-Please refer to the diagram below while reading this section.
+Please refer to the diagram below.
 It represents the various data structures and their relationship that Knowledgenet maintains as a part of a transaction.

 ![Knowledgenet Entity Relationship](./Knowledgenet-Entity-Relationship.drawio.png)

-The blue boxes represent the entities that are created during the development phase (or authoring phase) and passed on to a transaction.
+The blue boxes represent the entities that are created during the development phase (or authoring phase) and is input to a service.
 The green box represents a service entrypoint.
-The red boxes represent the facts that are supplied to the entrypoint and other execution artifacts created in the process of executing the logic.
-As mentioned earlier, the **execute** function in the **service.Service** class is the entrypoint for initiating a transaction.
+The red boxes represent the facts that are supplied to a transaction and other execution artifacts created in the process of processing the transaction.
+As mentioned earlier, the **execute** function in the **service.Service** class is the entrypoint for processing a transaction.
+It is a synchronous call.